 The primary purpose of the standardized testing program in the Midland School District is to provide a source of objective data to be used along with other types of factual information to assist in assessment of a pupil's individual mental ability and improve student achievement commensurate with student abilities.
 The program will also assist in assignment/referral to remediation programs or special education, improvement of curriculum, instructional practices, and changes in instructional materials.
 All test results are held strictly confidential.
 You are invited to discuss testing questions or concerns with your child's classroom teacher(s).
 Chapter 4 of Title 22 of the Pa.
 Code (22 Pa. code 4.4) provides for the right of any parent/guardian to excuse his/her child from the state assessment if, upon inspection of the testing materials, he/she finds the assessment to conflict with his/her religious beliefs.
-This is the only basis for a parent/guardian to excuse his or her child from the statewide assessments.
+This is the only basis for a parent/guardian to excuse his or her child from the state assessment if, upon inspection of the testing materials, he/she finds the assessments.
 Parents and guardians may review the PSSA, if they believe they may be in conflict with their religious beliefs, by making arrangements with the school administration once the exams arrive in the school building.

-Grades 3 thru 8 take the PA System of School Assessments (PSSA) in ELA and Mathematics and Grades 4 and 8 will take the PSSA Science Assessment.
+Grades 3 through 8 take the PA System of School Assessments (PSSA) in ELA and Mathematics and Grades 5 and 8 take the PSSA Science Assessment.